lettier/lettier.github.io/posts/2016-04-29-breadth-first-search-in-haskell.markdown

 graphVertexes (Graph (x:y)) keys = filter (\ z -> vertexLabel z `elem` keys) (x:y)
 ```

-For convenience, we will define six functions for extracting what we need out of a vertex or a graph.
+For convenience, we will define two functions for extracting what we need out of a vertex or a graph.

 ## Breadth-First Search (BFS)